 DOSAGE AND ADMINISTRATION

-BYDUREON (2 mg per dose) should be administered once every seven days (weekly).
+BYDUREON (2 mg per dose) should be administered once every 7 days (weekly).
 The dose can be administered at any time of day, with or without meals.

-If a dose is missed, it should be administered as soon as noticed, provided the next regularly scheduled dose is due at least three days later.
-Thereafter, patients can resume their usual dosing schedule of once every seven days (weekly).
+If a dose is missed, it should be administered as soon as noticed, provided the next regularly scheduled dose is due at least 3 days later.
+Thereafter, patients can resume their usual dosing schedule of once every 7 days (weekly).

-If a dose is missed and the next regularly scheduled dose is due one or two days later, the patient should not administer the missed dose and instead resume BYDUREON with the next regularly scheduled dose.
+If a dose is missed and the next regularly scheduled dose is due 1 or 2 days later, the patient should not administer the missed dose and instead resume BYDUREON with the next regularly scheduled dose.